anaclumos/extracranial/Research/pages/Homomorphic Encryption.md

 ### Applications

 1. **Secure Data Analysis**.
 Companies can analyze user data without access to the sensitive data.
-2. **Privacy-Preserving Medical Research**.
-Researchers can perform computations on encrypted medical data without compromising patient privacy.
+2. **Privacy-Preserving Medical Research**. [[Researcher|Researchers]] can perform computations on encrypted medical data without compromising patient privacy.
 3. **Secure Voting Systems**.
 Homomorphic encryption can tally votes without revealing who voted for whom.
 4. **[[Cloud Computing]]**.
 Users can store encrypted data in the cloud and run computations on it directly without needing to decrypt it first.